gcanti/tcomb/GUIDE.md

 ## Updating immutable instances

-You can update an immutable instance with the `update` static function provided to all types:
+You can update an immutable instance with the provided `update` function:

 ```js
 MyType.update(instance, spec)